leej1230/leetcode/README.md

 - git merge branch-name: Merge branch to current branch
 - git checkout branch-name: Switch a branch to branch-name

-### Dynamic Programming (1D 2D)
-- Think about this topic when you see a word "max" or "min" in a question sentence
-- Draw a tree and identify a subproblem
-    - See if anything can be memoized
-- Look at the question from different point of view
-    - ex) Do we have to make check the string is same with target in every iteration?
-            Can that be done by only using index?
-- Hash map is BFF with memoization
-- Patterns
-    - Coin Change
-    - 2D
-    - 1D
-    - Make decision tree and dfs (use memoization)
-    - Original formula with subproblems

-### Greedy Algorithm
-- Most of the time, minimum heap is involved
-- Python only has minimum but notice how we can have maximum heap if we multiply -1 to all the values
-- Somewhat similar to DP
-    - So start from writing a decision tree aka best friend
-- Find what can be rejected from consideration (Q.1899)

 ### Sliding Window Strategy (Q. 424, 76)
 - Make window by having left and right pointer (while r < len(sth))
 - Problem should be something related to substring